 Language and Culture Center

-The Language and Culture Center, located in 102 Blaustein, is a state-of-the-art new media center promoting language and cultural learning.
-It supports the foreign language departments and the Center for International Studies and the Liberal Arts ( CISLA ).
+The Language and Culture Center, located in 102 Blaustein, is a state-of-the-art media center promoting language and cultural learning.
+It supports the foreign language departments and the Toor Cummings Center for International Studies and the Liberal Arts (CISLA).

 The Language and Culture Center provides language students with a space to practice their language acquisition and comprehension skills and to improve cross-cultural knowledge.
 Additionally, it serves as a space for foreign students to share their experiences and collaborate with other students, and a place for students returning from study abroad with the resources and support needed to develop related multimedia projects.